Gordie Howe International Bridge: Construction

-On July 5, 2018, WDBA was announced the consortium "Bridging North America" had been awarded the bridge contract, using a design, build, finance, operate and maintain structure.
+On July 5, 2018, WDBA announced that the consortium Bridging North America had been awarded the bridge contract, using a design, build, finance, operate and maintain structure.
 The consortium consisted of AECOM for design; Dragados Canada, Fluor Corporation, and Aecon for construction; and ACS Infrastructure, Fluor, and Aecon for operations and maintenance.
 Following construction, Bridging North America will receive monthly payments for operating and maintaining the bridge over a 30 year period.

 Construction began on July 17, 2018, with groundbreaking by Minister of Infrastructure Amarjeet Sohi and Michigan Governor Rick Snyder.
 On September 28, 2018, the WDBA announced the project would cost CA$3.8 billion to construct, part of a CA$5.7 billion contract with Bridging North America.
 The bridge was to be completed by the end of 2024.

 In 2019, preparatory work for major construction continued, with cleaning of contaminated land.
 An effort by the Michigan Republican Party to prevent MDOT spending money on the bridge (even if MDOT would later be reimbursed by Canada) was reversed, allowing the project to continue. million of community benefits for local residents on both sides of the Detroit River was also announced.

 In 2020, the design of new pedestrian bridges over Interstate 75 were unveiled, and work began on the foundations for the bridge towers.
 Construction was impacted by the COVID-19 pandemic, with changes to working practices, travel restrictions and material shortages.
 In January 2021, foundation work for the bridge towers had been completed, and construction of the 220 m bridge towers was underway.
 In March 2021, work began to construct the buildings in the Canadian port of entry.